AlfredMoore/Programming_CheatSheet/README.md

 ```bash
 colcon build --symlink-install     # colcon supports the option --symlink-install.
 This allows the installed files to be changed by changing the files in the source space
 ```
+package
+---
+* `CMakeLists.txt` file that describes how to build the code within the package
+* `include/<package_name>` directory containing the public headers for the package
+* `package.xml` file containing meta information about the package
+* `src` directory containing the source code for the package